Course Outline

 Lessons

-- Downloading the mobile app
+- Downloading the Mobile App for Government

 Lab: Optional: Using the Flow Mobile App for Government

-- Uninstall the Flow mobile app
+- Uninstall the Flow Mobile App

 After completing this module, students will be able to:

-- Download and install the mobile app
+- Download and Install the Mobile App for Government

-- Create buttons in the mobile app
+- Create Buttons in the Mobile App for Government

 Module 6: Administration and Maintenance for Government